coreos/go-workflow/README.md

 go-workflow
 -----------

-Simnple library to setup a series of steps to execute.
+Simple control flow library to setup a series of steps to execute.

 Example
 -------